accordionpeas/grunt-require/README.md

 #### options.config
 Type: `String`
-Default value: `'config.js'`
+Default value: `['config.js']`

-Name of the script that contains the main config for your application, relative to the webroot option.
-This path is concatenated with the baseUrl option to generate the mainConfigFile option that is passed into the requireJS optimizer, if it is not passed in as an option.
+Array of scripts that contains the main config for your application, relative to the webroot option.
+The paths are concatenated with the baseUrl option to generate the mainConfigFile option that is passed into the requireJS optimizer, if it is not passed in as an option.

 #### options.out
 Type: `String`